|

 On May 11 we visited the Ägyptisches Museum Berlin.
 I think a museum is a solitary experience, we each went our own way.
 Up a spiral staircase and there I entered a dark, velvet room, where in the center, illuminated, Nofretete's beautiful head is a fascinating centerpiece.
 An unforgettable confrontation."

 That postcard became the starting point for my photography project and search for the history of Nefertiti.
-The statue discovered in Tel el Amarna in 1912 was excavated in the workshop of the sculptor Tutmoses and taken to Berlin.
-The image that symbolizes the height of beauty.
-The image is lifesize and served as an example for artists who applied the murals in the Royal Wadi.
+The statue discovered in 1912 in Tel el Amarna, excavated from the workshop of the sculptor Tutmoses and taken to Berlin.
+The image that symbolizes the pinnacle of beauty.
+The statue is life-size and served as an example for artists who painted the murals in the Royal Wadi.
+The image on the postcard my mother sent me.

-I peeled off the back of the postcard layer by layer and made a print of each stage on photographic paper.
-The text, my mother's handwriting, gradually disappeared and the bust of Nefertiti appeared more and more clearly.
+I peeled the back of the postcard layer by layer, as if trying to unravel history, and made a print of each stage on photographic paper.
+The text, my mother's handwriting, gradually disappeared and the bust of Nefertiti emerged more and more clearly.

-I made a trip to Egypt and visited the places where Nefertiti had lived.
-In Tel el Amarana de Wadi, the Royal tombs with the damaged murals.
-The remains of the ruins of her palace.
-The schoolchildren ran along when I got off the boat that took me to the other side of the Nile.
-There were no other tourists.
-From Hotel Nefertiti I saw the sun drifting between the Wadis.
-Her image was everywhere: on walls, on post sheets, on trainsets.
-I read books about the Empire of which she was a part, the wife of Aknaten, the sun king.
-The Egyptian Pharaoh Amenhotep IV who became king in 1375 BC, calling himself Akhnaten and introducing a monotheistic cult of the sun god Aton.
-He built a new city Achetaton ("the horizon of the god Aton") and introduced a series of new ideas that met with considerable resistance.
+I read books about the Empire she was part of, Queen and wife of Aknaten, the Sun King.
+The Egyptian pharaoh Amenhotep IV who became king in 1375 BC, called himself Akhnaten and introduced a monotheistic cult of the sun god Aton.
+He built a new city of Akhetaten ("the horizon of the god Aton").
+This and a series of new ideas that he introduced together with Nefertiti provoked a lot of resistance.
 The priests of the ancient cult called on the people to resist.
-Akhnaten's city was destroyed and the pharaoh and his family chased away.
+Akhnaten's city was destroyed and the pharaoh and his family were driven out.